okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 ## High-Performance Development with CI/CD, Kubernetes, and Jenkins X

-High performing teams are almost always a requirement for success in technology and continuous integration, continuous deployment (CI/CD), small iterations, plus fast feedback are the building blocks.
+High performing teams are almost always a requirement for success in technology, and continuous integration, continuous deployment (CI/CD), small iterations, plus fast feedback are the building blocks.
 CI/CD can be difficult to set up for your cloud native app.
 By automating everything, developers can spend their precious time delivering actual business value.

 How do you become a high performing team using containers, continuous delivery, and Kubernetes?
 This is where [Jenkins X](https://jenkins-x.io) comes in.